dstandish/aenv/README.md

 Default assumption is that you want to use docker image local:latest.

-You can change this with env vars or with helper `use-image some-image some-tag`.
+You can change this with env vars or with helper `use-image some-image some-tag` or just set the normal env vars.